The Mill (company): Ownership

-In 2007, The Mill was acquired by The Carlyle Group, who then sold it to Barclays Private Equity (later rebranded as Equistone Partners Europe) in 2011.
-On 15 September 2015, Technicolor SA acquired The Mill for €259 million from Equistone.
+In 2007, the Mill was acquired by The Carlyle Group, who then sold it to Barclays Private Equity (later rebranded as Equistone Partners Europe) in 2011.
+On 15 September 2015, Technicolor SA acquired the Mill for €259 million from Equistone.

-In May 2020, the "Mill Film" section of the company was folded into the visual effects firm MR. X (another division of Technicolor - now known as MPC) in response to the economic effects of the COVID-19 pandemic, while The Mill continued as a separate entity.
+In May 2020, the "Mill Film" section of the company was folded into the visual effects firm MR. X (another division of Technicolor - now known as MPC) in response to the economic effects of the COVID-19 pandemic, while the Mill continued as a separate entity.

-Prior to Technicolor's collapse, The Mill was based in London, England and operated two offices in the United States (Los Angeles, and Chicago), three others in Europe (Paris, Amsterdam & Berlin) and four in Asia (Shanghai, Seoul, India, and opening soon in Singapore).
+Prior to Technicolor's collapse, the Mill was based in London, England and operated two offices in the United States (Los Angeles, and Chicago), three others in Europe (Paris, Amsterdam & Berlin) and four in Asia (Shanghai, Seoul, India, and opening soon in Singapore).
 The Mill produces real-time visual effects, animation, moving images, design, experiential, and digital projects for the advertising, games, and music industries.

-In January 2022, Josh Mandel became President of The Mill after having initially joined The Mill's studio in Los Angeles as Managing Director/President in 2019 and becoming Chief Executive Officer in January 2021.
-At the same time, The Mill united with MPC Advertising to create one global studio network under The Mill brand.
-As a global studio The Mill made this change to scale up for a creative future, investing in new talent, production capabilities, and immersive technologies.
+In January 2022, Josh Mandel became President of the Mill after having initially joined the Mill's studio in Los Angeles as Managing Director/President in 2019 and becoming Chief Executive Officer in January 2021.
+At the same time, the Mill united with MPC Advertising to create one global studio network under the Mill brand.
+As a global studio the Mill made this change to scale up for a creative future, investing in new talent, production capabilities, and immersive technologies.

-In February 2025, it was reported that The Mill's parent company had appointed administrators.
+In February 2025, it was reported that the Mill's parent company had appointed administrators.

-In March 2025, TransPerfect acquired the French assets of The Mill.
-In early April, The Mill will opening soon in Singapore studio.
+In March 2025, TransPerfect acquired the French assets of the Mill.
+In early April, the Mill opened its Singaporean studio.

-In October 29, 2025, The Mill VFX relaunched, after being acquired by the language and AI company TransPerfect in April 2025.
-The company announced it is reopening offices in London and will also have locations in Seoul and Bangalore, with plans for the US, and with its Montréal, Mumbai and Shanghai studios set to restart operations and Beijing, Singapore, Toronto, and Vancouver studios set to start operations.
+On October 29, 2025, the Mill VFX relaunched, after being acquired by the language and AI company TransPerfect in April 2025.
+The company announced it was reopening offices in London and would also have locations in Seoul and Bangalore, with plans for the US, and with its Montréal, Adelaide, Mumbai and Shanghai studios set to restart operations and Beijing, Singapore, Toronto, and Vancouver studios set to start operations.